Cabinetmaker (Apprenticeship)

 1. Complete cabinetmaking projects and tasks in compliance with health and safety regulations and woodworking industry standards.

-2. Select and use the appropriate types and applications of joints and fastening used in the construction of cabinetmaking and industrial woodworking to ensure solid construction of cabinets.
+2. Select and use the appropriate types and applications of joinery and fastening systems used in the construction of cabinetmaking and industrial woodworking to ensure solid construction of cabinets.

 3. Create and interpret drawings, production blueprints and layout procedures for production, planning, and estimating.